What Are The Benefits Of Marriage Therapy?

 Create More Beneficial Patterns Of Interaction

 When people are together for very long, they develop patterns of interaction, often without even realizing it.
 Our spouse comments, and we have a standard reply.
 We have a problem, and our spouse offers the same suggestion they always make.

 In marriage therapy, you can identify patterns,and for those times when you need a shortcut, you can develop new patterns that are more beneficial to the marriage.

 Set Priorities As A Couple

 What are you putting first in your life?
 What is your spouse putting first?
 When you examine your priorities, you both may be surprised.
 Having vastly different priorities can drive a wedge between you and cause an excessive amount of conflict.

-Marriage therapy gives you a chance to identify what you've prioritized anddecided if you want to make different choices for that top slot.
-And, if your marriage is very low on your list, you may decide that you'll both give it more time and energy.
+Marriage therapy gives you a chance to identify what you've prioritized and decided if you want to make different choices for that top slot.
+If your marriage is very low on your list, you may decide that you both should give it more time and energy.

 Set Goals As A Couple

 Many marriages roll along without much thought or planning.
-What often happens is that one or both spouses wish for something they never get.
+One or both spouses often wish for something they never get.
 Setting goals as a couple can inject new energy into the relationship and bring you closer.
 You might decide to work towards buying a home or saving money for extended travel.
-When you accomplish your mutual goals, you can experience enormous joyand pleasure at something you've created together.
+When you accomplish your mutual goals, you can experience enormous joy and pleasure at something you've created together.